 You probably want to know if your insurance rates will increase if you hit a parked car and if so, how much.
 There is no answer that applies in all situations and whether your rates are headed up will most likely hinge on a few factors.

-Since you hit a car that was parked, there is no doubt that you are at fault in the accident so your insurer will consider this an at-fault accident.
-The only exceptions might be if the accident was beyond your control, as an example, a pedestrian jumped out in front of your car causing you to swerve or the car was parked illegally.
-Even in these examples you would normally be found at fault, but perhaps not 100% so.
+Since you hit a parked car, there is no doubt that you are at fault in the accident so your insurer will consider this an at-fault accident.
+The only exceptions might be if the accident was beyond your control.
+For example, if a pedestrian jumped out in front of your car and caused you to swerve into a vehicle or the car you hit was parked illegally.
+While you would typically be found at fault in these situations, it’s not always the case.
 A few other factors the insurer will consider:

-• Cost of damage: The amount of damage you caused will impact your premium increase, the more money your insurer pays out the more likely it is your rates will go up
+• Cost of damage: The amount of damage you caused will impact your premium increase.
+The more money your insurer pays out, the more likely your rates will increase.

-• Previous claims: If you already have a number of claims on your record you’re nearly guaranteed to see a rate increase
+• Previous claims: If you already have several claims on your record, you’re nearly guaranteed to see a rate increase.

 If your rates are headed up, it’s more than likely going to fall in the 20% to 40% range for a minor accident.